vttresearch/quantum-computer-documentation/docs/faq.md

 **Q: Can Pennylane be used on Helmi?**

 Yes, Pennylane can be used on Helmi through a [fork of the Pennylane-Qiskit package](https://github.com/NordIQuEst/pennylane-qiskit/tree/support-num-qubits).
 This is demonstrated in the [Introduction to Helmi with Qiskit example](examples/intro-to-helmi-qiskit.ipynb#pennylane-qiskit).

+**Q: Is Qiskit v1.0 supported on Helmi?**

+Qiskit 1.0 is not currently supported on Helmi.
+Please refer to the [v0.45.3 API documentation](https://docs.quantum.ibm.com/api/qiskit/0.45).